EAName/Full_workflow_NMap_NSE_Scripts/README.md

 ## ⚡️ Summary

-**EAName** is a powerful, open-source workflow for network discovery, vulnerability scanning, and dynamic topology visualization.
+**This** is a powerful, open-source workflow for network discovery, vulnerability scanning, and dynamic topology visualization.
 It combines Nmap + NSE scripts with NetworkMaps for real-time, interactive network mapping—delivering functionality similar to Morpheus Map, but fully under your control.

 - **Automated discovery, scanning, and mapping**
 - **Customizable scan profiles and scripts**